 In order to conduct work at a higher level and develop ties throughout Russia and abroad, in June last year, the community was registered with the Ministry of Justice and received the status of the Union for the Development of Interregional Relations and Support of Countrymen "Khabarovsk Association".

 The program of activities is rich: from the celebration of the Days of the Far East in Moscow, the holding of festivals with the invitation of national teams to help the boarding school for visually impaired children in Korolev and other charitable activities.
 So, with the participation of "Moscow" Khabarovsk citizens in 2016, money was collected to create a monument to Marshal Vasilevsky, which was solemnly opened in Khabarovsk on the birthday of the famous commander.

-- For people geographically separated from their native land, it is very important to keep in touch with fellow countrymen.
-And they took advantage of this opportunity in the Khabarovsk krai, participating in the common cause of restoring historical memory, - explains Sergey Akulich.
+- For people geographically cut off from their root homeland, it is very important to keep in touch with fellow countrymen.
+And in the Khabarovsk community, they took advantage of this opportunity, participating in the common cause of restoring historical memory, ”explains Sergey Akulich.

 That's why Khabarovskaya Street in the capital is considered a native of the Far East.
 In the spring, trees are planted, in the winter they clean the approaches to the children's library No. 71.